Madame X (1966 film): Plot

-Holly Parker, a lower-class woman, marries into the rich Anderson family, and her husband Clayton is a diplomat with strong political aspirations.
+Holly Parker, a lower-class shopgirl from San Francisco, marries into the wealthy Anderson family of Fairfield, Connecticut.
+Her husband Clayton is a diplomat with strong political aspirations.
 Her mother-in-law Estelle looks down on her and keeps a watchful eye on her activities.
 Lonely and reclusive during Clayton's long, frequent assignments abroad, Holly forms a relationship with a well-known playboy, Phil Benton.
 Clayton suddenly returns and informs Holly that he has secured a promotion in Washington, D.C., where he wishes to take Holly and their son Clay to begin a regular family life.
 Holly agrees and goes to Phil's apartment to end their relationship.
 Phil reacts by trying to physically force Holly to stay, but tumbles down a staircase in the struggle and dies.
 Holly panics and leaves the scene.
 She is confronted by Estelle, who had hired a detective to follow her and knows about Phil's accident.
-Estelle blackmails Holly into disappearing to Europe under a false identity rather than facing murder charges and ruining her husband's political career with the scandal.
+Estelle blackmails Holly into faking her death and disappearing to Europe under a false identity rather than facing murder charges and ruining her husband's political career with the scandal.
 Estelle arranges for Holly to be secreted away at night from the family yacht, never to see her husband or son again.

-Holly, devastated by the loss of her son, falls ill with pneumonia on the side of a European street and is rescued by a charming pianist named Christian who helps her receive medical treatment and recuperate under a nurse's care.
+Holly, devastated by the loss of her son, falls ill with pneumonia on the side of a street in Denmark on Christmas Eve.
+She is rescued by a charming pianist named Christian who helps her receive medical treatment and recuperate under a nurse's care.
 Holly and Christian grow close as she accompanies him on tour, but when he proposes marriage, she declines and then runs away from Christian.
 Holly slowly sinks into depravity and alcoholism, including a one-night stand with a man who steals her money and jewelry.